 Kickstart Your Weight Loss

-Since I told you that you may lose only 2lbs a month, you might be curious about how to kickstart your weight loss.
-Yes, there is something you can do that not only can enable you to lose a few more pounds at first but will also encourage a faster metabolic switchover.
-The metabolic switchover from glucose to ketones is key to your success.
+Since I told you that you might lose only 2 lbs a month, you might be curious about how to kickstart your weight loss.
+Yes, you can do something that can enable you to lose a few more pounds at first and encourage a faster metabolic switchover.
+The metabolic switchover from glucose to ketones is critical to your success.
 That’s why I recommend you kickstart your weight loss with a modified fast or a keto cycle.

 A modified fast is a 5-day fast based on the principles of the Fasting Mimicking Diet by Dr. Valter Longo.
 The idea is to heal your body and achieve ketosis through severe calorie restriction (you will be eating only 40 percent of your regular calorie intake) as well as a specific macronutrient ratio that is low in protein and carbs.